 Variability is a term used to describe how much data points in any statistical distribution differ from each other and from their mean value.
 The statistical tools used to measure variability are range, standard deviation, and variance.

-It is a useful metric in the field of finance when applied to measure the variability of investment returns.
+It is a useful metric in finance when applied to measure the variability of investment returns.
 Generally, risk-averse investors prefer investments that project low variability in returns.

-- It is a useful metric in the field of finance when applied to measure the variability of investment returns.
+It is a useful metric in finance when applied to measure the variability of investment returns.

 Measures of Variability